MCT-master/mct-master.github.io/_posts/2020-10-16-musings-bela.md

 keywords: bela, interactive, EEG, pure-data, python, sonification
 ---

-For my project in the Interactive Music Systems course, I decided to work with a portable EEG reader, a Bela coupled with an accelerometer and potentiometers.
-Little did I know how hard it would be to join both software and hardware within an interactive package.
+For my project in the Interactive Music Systems course, I decided to work with a (portable EEG reader)[https://choosemuse.com/] and a [Bela](https://bela.io/) coupled with an accelerometer and potentiometers.
+Little did I know how much of a challenge it is to join both software and hardware within an interactive package.

 # Inspiration

-Coming from a undergraduate degree in cognitive science, I've always wanted to work with (read hack) an electroencephalogram (EEG) for some kind of artistic performance or instrument.
+Coming from a undergraduate degree in cognitive science, I've always wanted to work with (read hack) an [electroencephalogram](https://en.wikipedia.org/wiki/Electroencephalography) (EEG) for some kind of artistic performance or instrument.
 While I have worked with a more traditional systems that require head-caps and conductive gel, I have never had the opportunity to test out some of the many different portable systems that have come out in the last decade.
 After reaching out to [Alexander Jensenius](https://arj.no), I was able to borrow a system from a researcher at RITMO - which I'll cover later in the hardware section.

 ## Artistic examples